Breast Cancer: A Comprehensive Guide to Alternative Treatment Options

 When is Hyperthermia Used in Breast Cancer?

 - Recurrent Breast Cancer: Hyperthermia is particularly effective for breast cancer that has returned after treatment.
-When combined with radiation, it has been shown to increase the chances of controlling the cancer.
+When combined with radiation, it has been shown to increase the chances of controlling the cancer

 - Locally Advanced Breast Cancer: While there's less research on its use in locally advanced breast cancer, early studies suggest that hyperthermia could be beneficial when used alongside chemotherapy or radiation.